totem-tech/documentation/nodes-docs/howto-setup-nodes.md

 deluser --remove-home ubuntu

 # create a new user
+# skip entering details, and add initial password when prompted
 adduser <a-username>

-# skip entering details, and add initial password when prompted
-# make the user a admin
+# make the user a admin (optional)
 usermod -aG sudo <a-username>

 ```